Error-331/code_tests/docs/bible/links.md

 What We Ought to Say - November 1 (We ought to speak also);

-Real Treasure - November 2 (Financial riches are worthless on the day of wrath, but righteousness delivers from death; be content in Christ);
+Real Treasure - November 3 (Financial riches are worthless on the day of wrath, but righteousness delivers from death; be content in Christ);

+Trampled Underfoot - November 4 (Think about how incredible our God is to hide so much potential life in the soil);